ar-vera/Matrix/README.md

 # Matrix
-The code for working with matrixes
+Code for working with matrixes via multiprocessor computing